 Iridocorneal Endothelial Syndrome

-Unilateral** secondary closed-angle glaucoma due to **abnormal corneal epithelium structure
+Unilateral secondary closed-angle glaucoma due to abnormal corneal endothelium structure.

 Pathology